-- His clothes must be clean (definitely underwear, socks and maybe shirts…pants and shoes not so much)
+- Clothes must be clean (definitely underwear, socks and maybe shirts…pants and shoes not so much)

-- His clothes and shoes must fit him (they can’t be so tight they cut into his skin…yes this was a thing)
+- Clothes and shoes must fit (they can’t be so tight they cut into his skin…yes this was a thing)

-- He must follow the clothing rules set by the establishment we would be visiting (closed toed shoes at daycare, swimming trunks in the pool, sneakers at the gym)
+- Follow the clothing rules set by the establishment we are visiting (closed toed shoes at daycare, swimming trunks in the pool, sneakers at the gym)

 I even stopped fighting him to wear weather appropriate clothing.
 If he didn’t put on a jacket when it was cold out then it was up to him to decide he would suffer.
 (He quickly learned that lesson though.)